 This set was manufactured November, 1987 and I purchased new in December, 1987.
 It functions perfectly today.
 The screen shot below was scaled to be actual size on a 1600×1200 monitor.
 If viewed on a 1024×768 monitor, it will be over sized.

 Click on first image for full view.

 Other than cosmetics and LCD screen size of 2.5 inches, this set is identical to the below reviewed Epson ET 507.
 Runs on 6 double A batteries (AA) or 7.5 volt external power supply.
 Dimensions: 5 3/4 inches W X 3 1/2 inches H X 1 3/8 inches D. High quality feel and well preserved, screenshots to come via the A/V input.

 Update June 12, 2019

 Found an extremely rare Japanese market TFT LCD color television.
 We were attracted to its good looks and mint condition.
 Little is known about the set.
 A through search of the internet revealed only two posting.
 The first on Yahoo Japan with no description and a “Good Design Award 1987” article posted on the Japanese internet.

 Very nice premium LCD TFT color 3.3 inch display.
 Serial number #10!
 Electronic on screen tuning.
 The set measures 6 3/8”W X 3 1/2”H X 1 3/8”D. Tint, color, A/V, antenna, earphone and power inputs are all located on the left side.
 Stylish pushbuttons on the front panel.
 Unknown pixel count and we verified operation.
-We will need a wireless modulator to photograph screenshots.
+Screenshots to come.

 Next up, Casio TV 1200